 Big Game Regulations

 Fluorescent Orange: Hunters must wear on the upper portion of their body and head a minimum of 500 square inches of daylight fluorescent orange (blaze orange), visible front and back while hunting big game except on archery-only and turkey hunts.
-(A hat and vest fulfills requirements.)
+A hat and vest fulfills requirements.
 Blaze orange camo is legal if it contains 500 square inches of fluorescent orange.
-In those areas where the archery-only deer season dates overlap with another big game gun season (i.e. bear), archers are required to wear 500 square inches of daylight fluorescent orange.
+In those areas where the archery-only deer season dates overlap with another big game gun season (i.e., bear) archers are required to wear 500 square inches of daylight fluorescent orange.
+Fluorescent orange is required during the August Hunt in Unit CWD.

-Field Dressing Big Game: Evidence of species or sex of big game animals must not be destroyed prior to being checked in.
+Field Dressing Big Game: Evidence of species or sex of big game animals and antlered status (if applicable) must not be destroyed and remain with the animal while afield.
 Normal field dressing, quartering, and icing down of the meat is permitted.
-Turkeys must remain intact until checked in.
+Turkeys must remain intact until tagging and check-in are complete.

 Albino Deer: Hunting, trapping or possession of albino deer is prohibited as set forth in TCA 70-4-130.
 An albino deer is a deer with a lack, or significant deficiency, of pigment in the skin and hair, and has pink eyes.